 Any other advertising banners or signs found on railings, bridges, verges and road sides will be removed.

-If you have erected an unauthorised banner and it has been removed then it will be held at Council HQ for 14 days.
+If you have erected an unauthorised banner and it has been removed then it will be held at our headquarters for 14 days.
 If it has not been collected within this time then it will be recycled.

 To discuss appropriate locations for permitted banners/signs, or to arrange collection of unauthorised banners that have been removed, contact the Road Safety team.

 If a commercial company wishes to advertise then they are required to go through the formal planning process for advertising consent.